y-meguro/reading-record/docs/computer_systems/operating_system_concepts.md

     - It provides a mechanism for uniquely representing a file throughout a network.
   - The VFS activates file-system-specific operations to handle local requests according to their file-system types and calls the NFS protocol procedures for remote requests.
   - 参考: [VFSとファイルシステムの基礎技術 (2/2)：Linuxファイルシステム技術解説（1）](https://www.atmarkit.co.jp/ait/articles/0305/20/news002_2.html)

+### 11.3: Derectory Implementation

+- The selection of directory-allocation and directory-management algorithms significantly affects the efficiency, performance, and reliability of the file system.
+- Linear List
+  - The simplest method of implementing a directory is to use a linear list of file names with pointers to the data blocks.
+  - The real disadvantage of a linear list of directory entries is that finding a file requires a linear search.
+- Hash Table
+  - The hash table takes a value computed from the file name and returns a pointer to the file name in the linear list.
+Therefore, it can greatly decrease the directory search time.
+  - The major difficulties with a hash table are its generally fixed size and the dependence of the hash function on that size.

+### 11.4: Allocation methods

+- The main problem is how to allocate space to these files so that disk space is utilized effectively and files can be accessed quickly.
+- Contiguous Allocation
+  - Contiguous allocation requires that each file occupy a set of contiguous blocks on the disk.
+  - Accessing a file that has been allocated contiguously is easy.
+For sequential access, the file system remembers the disk address of the last block referenced and, when necessary, reads the next block.
+  - Both sequential and direct access can be supported by contiguous allocation.
+  - Contiguous allocation has some problems, however.
+    - One difficulty is finding space for a new file.
+    - The contiguous-allocation problem can be seen as a particular application of the general dynamic storage-allocation problem, which involves how to satisfy a request of size n from a list of free holes.
+      - first hit または best fit で解くのが一般的。
+  - All these algorithms suffer from the problem of external fragmentation.
+    - One strategy for preventing loss of significant amounts of disk space to external fragmentation is to copy an entire file system onto another disk.
+We then copy the files back onto the original disk by allocating contiguous space from this one large hole.
+      - The cost of this compaction is time, however, and the cost can be particularly high for large hard disks.
+  - Another problem with contiguous allocation is determining how much space is needed for file.
+    - When the file is created, the total amount of space it will need must be found and allocated.
+    - また事前にわかったとしても、そこまでに長い時間使わないのであれば効率が悪い。
+  - To minimize these drawbacks, some operating systems use a modified contiguous-allocation scheme.
+- Linked Allocation
+  - Linked allocation solves all problems of contiguous allocation.
+  - The directory contains a pointer to the first and last blocks of the file.
+  - There is no external fragmentation with linked allocation, and any free block on the free-space list can be used to satisfy a request.
+It is never necessary to compact disk space.
+  - Linked allocation does have disadvantages, however.
+    - The major problem is that it can be used effectively only for sequential-access files.
+It is inefficient to support a direct-access capability for linked-allocation files.
+    - Another disadvantage is the space required for the pointers.
+      - The usual solution to this problem is to collect blocks into multiples, called clusters, and to allocate clusters rather than blocks.
+Pointers then use a much smaller percentage of the file's disk space.
+    - Yet another problem of linked allocation is reliability.
+      - Recall that the files are linked together by pointers scattered all over the disk, and consider what would hapen if a pointer were lost or damaged.
+      - One partial solution is to use doubly linked lists, and another is to store the file name and relative block number in each block.
+  - An important variation on linked allocation is the use of a file-allocation table (FAT).
+    - The table entry contains the block naumber of the next block in the file.
+    - つなげていくと last block に到達する。
+- Indexed Allocation
+  - Linked allocation solves the external-fragmentation and size-declaration problems of contiguous allocation.
+However, in the absence of a FAT, linked allocation cannot support efficient direct access.
+  - Indexed allocation solves this problem by bringing all the pointers together into one location: the index block.
+  - Indexed allocation supports direct access, without suffering from external fragmentation, because any free block on the disk can satisfy a request for more space.
+  - Indexed allocation does suffer from wasted space, however.
+The pointer overhead of the index block is generally greater than the pointer overhead of linked allocation.
+  - pointer が多くなると、index block が小さくて足りなくなる。それを解決するために以下のような方法がある。
+    - Linked scheme.
+      - To allow for large files, we can link together several index blocks.
+    - Multilevel index.
+      - first-level index block と second-level index block を作って、first-level index から second-level index block を見つける。
+    - Combined scheme.
+      - direct blocks と indirect blocks を持つ。
+- Performance
+  - linked allocation は sequential access には強いが、direct access に弱い。
+  - いくつかのシステムは contiguous allocation で direct-access をサポートし、いくつかのシステムは linked allocation で sequential-access をサポートする。
+  - The performance of indexed allocation depends on the index structure, on the size of the file, and on the position of the block desired.